-The undersigned, revoking all prior proxies, does hereby appoint D. N. FARR, F. L. STEEVES, and T. G. WESTMAN, or any of them, with full powers of substitution, the true and lawful attorneys-in-fact, agents and proxies of the undersigned to represent the undersigned at the Annual Meeting of the Stockholders of the Undersigned at the Annual Meeting of the Stockholders of the Undersigned to represent the undersigned at the Annual Meeting of the Stockholders of the Undersigned to represent the undersigned at the Annual Meeting of the Stockholders of the Undersigned to represent the undersigned at the Annual Meeting of the Stockholders of the Undersigned to represent the undersigned at the Annual Meeting of the Stockholders of the Undersigned to represent the undersigned at the Annual Meeting of the Stockholders of the Undersigned to represent the undersigned to represent the undersigned at the Annual Meeting of the Stockholders of the Undersigned to represent the undersigned the undersigned to represent the undersigned to represent the undersigned th EMERSON ELECTRIC CO., to be held on February 7, 2012, commencing at 10:00 A.M., Central Standard Time, at the Headquarters of the Company, 8000 Wes Florissant Avenue, St. Louis, Missouri, and at any and all adjournments of said meeting, and to vote all the shares of Common Stock of the Company standing of the books of the Company which the undersigned is entitled to vote as specified and in their discretion on such other business as may properly come before the meeting.
+The undersigned, revoking all prior proxies, does hereby appoint D. N. FARR, F. L. STEEVES, and J. G. SHIVELY, or any of them, with full powers of substitution, the true and lawful attorneys-in-fact, agents and proxies of the undersigned to represent the undersigned at the Annual Meeting of the Stockholders of EMERSON ELECTRIC CO., to be held on February 5, 2013, commencing at 10:00 A.M., Central Standard Time, at the Headquarters of the Company, 8000 West Florissant Avenue, St. Louis, Missouri, and at any and all adjournments of said meeting, and to vote all the shares of Common Stock of the Company standing on the books of the Company which the undersigned is entitled to vote as specified and in their discretion on such other business as may properly come before the meeting.
 The matters stated on the reverse side were proposed by the Company, except as indicated.

 THIS PROXY WILL BE VOTED AS SPECIFIED AND IN THE DISCRETION OF THE PROXIES WITH RESPECT TO SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE MEETING.
-IF NO SPECIFICATION IS MADE, THIS PROXY WILL BE VOTED FOR THE NOMINEES IN PROPOSAL 1, FOF PROPOSALS 2 AND 3, AND AGAINST PROPOSALS 4 AND 5.
+IF NO SPECIFICATION IS MADE, THIS PROXY WILL BE VOTED FOR THE NOMINEES IN PROPOSAL 1, FOR PROPOSALS 2, 3 AND 4, AND AGAINST PROPOSAL 5.